Resources

 Award Committee: five members, including a chairperson (the member of the EC in charge of awards), the two journal editors (who would be thoroughly familiar with the articles in question) and two more members involved in the journals (e.g., the associate editors, the review editors, or members of the editorial boards).
 The chairperson will inform the EC about the two additional members who will serve on the committee.

-The award concerns the publications of 2020 and will be announced at SLE 2021 (Athens)
+The award concerning the publications of 2024 will be announced at SLE 2024 (Helsinki).

 Frequency: every two years (even years, alternating with the Eugenio Coseriu Award)